-CLOVES Syndrome is a recently described overgrowth syndrome with complex vascular anomalies.
+CLOVES Syndrome is an overgrowth syndrome with complex vascular anomalies.
 CLOVES stands for Congenital, Lipomatous Overgrowth, Vascular malformations, Epidermal nevi and Scoliosis/Skeletal/Spinal anomalies.
 The syndrome was described independently by Saap et al. and Alomari [1,2].
 The syndrome shows no inheritance among families of affected patients.

 CLOVES syndrome is rare and very variable; ranging from mild to severe.
 The common features in most patients allow for proper diagnosis and distinction from other syndromes.
 The most consistent features of the syndrome are:

 - Fatty Truncal Mass: Typically, a soft fatty mass of variable size is noted at birth.
-The mass can be seen in one or both sides of the back and abdominal wall with extending into gluteal or groin regions.
-The skin over the mass is covered with a red-pinkish birthmark (port-wine stain or capillary malformation).
+The mass can be seen in one or both sides of the back and abdominal wall and extending into gluteal or groin regions.
+The skin over the mass is covered with a red-pinkish birthmark known as a port-wine stain or capillary malformation.
 The fatty mass may extend into the chest, abdomen or into the spinal canal (around the spinal cord).

 - Vascular Anomalies: In addition to the skin birthmark, patients with CLOVES syndrome have abnormal lymphatic and venous channels.
 In addition, a group of patients suffer from a more aggressive vascular anomaly (Arteriovenous malformation – AVM) around the area of the spinal cord.

 - Abnormal extremities (arms and legs) and scoliosis (curving of the spine) are common.
-Patient may have large wide hands or feet, large fingers or toes, wide space between digits and uneven size of extremities.
+A person with CLOVES may have large wide hands or feet, large fingers or toes, wide space between digits and uneven size of extremities.

 - Skin abnormalities include birthmarks, prominent veins, lymphatic vesicles, moles and epidermal nevus (light brownish slightly raised skin in the upper chest, neck or face).